 Sowry returned to where her collegiate coaching career started when she was an assistant under head coach Pam Bustin from 1998 through 2002.

 "With world-class facilities and a commitment to athletic excellence, the tools are available to make Louisville one of the nation's elite," said Sowry.
 "I look forward to working with the student athletes and together building a championship program."

-Sowry is coming off of a successful 2010 campaign, leading UMass to a 15-8 overall record and a perfect 7-0 mark in Atlantic 10 play.
+In 2010, her final season at UMass, Sowry led the Minutewomen to a 15-8 overall record and a perfect 7-0 mark in Atlantic 10 play.
 She also earned her third A-10 Coach of the Year and her second NFHCA Division I Northeast Region Coach of the Year honors

 Prior to her time at UMass, Sowry served as a USA High Performance Coach with the U.S. Field Hockey Association (USFHA) from 2003-07.
 During her stint there, she was the director of all goalkeeping programs, and the camp director of the FDIC, High School Open Camp and the Junior National Camp.
 Sowry coached Amy Tran, who was named the Goalkeeper of the Tournament at the 2006 World Cup in Madrid, Spain in addition to being named to the FIH World Team of the Year.

 While Sowry was an assistant coach with the U.S. National team in 2006, the team placed sixth in the world at the games in Madrid.
 She also assisted with the 2005 Junior National Team which placed seventh in the Junior World Cup in Santiago, Chile.
 With the USFHA, Sowry wrote the curriculum for the Futures Team goalkeepers.
 In 2014, she served as the Regional Coaching Coordinator for the Midwest in the High Performance program.

 Before joining the USFHA, Sowry spent a year as an assistant coach for the Stanford University field hockey program (2003).